RyanQin24/Breadboard-CPU/README.md

 **_7) Demo_**

-This link will show progress of the build and the demo of the test program.
+This [Youtube link](https://www.youtube.com/watch?v=tHEkYlJnZf8) will show progress of the build and the demo of the test program.